Greece to continue Athens lockdown as COVID cases rise

-ATHENS (Reuters) - Greece will not be able to lift lockdown restrictions in the wider Athens area on March 1 as previously planned, following a sharp increase in coronavirus infections, Prime Minister Kyriakos Mitsotakis said on Wednesday.
+ATHENS (Reuters) - Greece will not be able to lift lockdown restrictions in the wider Athens area next Monday as planned following a sharp increase in coronavirus infections, Prime Minister Kyriakos Mitsotakis said on Wednesday.

-Athens metropolitan area, where half of Greece’s population lives, has been under strict lockdown restrictions that were set to expire on Feb.
-28.
+Athens metropolitan area, where half of Greece’s population lives, has been under strict lockdown restrictions that had been set to expire at the end of the month.

 Although it has suffered more than 6,000 deaths, Greece has fared better than much of Europe in containing the pandemic and protecting its health service, badly damaged by years of financial crisis.

-However, state hospitals have been overwhelmed in recent days with intensive care units operating at about 80% capacity.
+However, state hospitals have been overwhelmed in recent days with intensive care units operating at more than 80% capacity.
+There was no specific identifiable cause for the rise.

+Health Minister Vassilis Kikilias said later on Wednesday the wider Athens area currently had the heaviest burden, with 90% of intensive care units occupied.

+“I ask everyone to be a little more patient,” he told a regular briefing.

-On Tuesday, authorities reported 2,147 new cases, around half of them in the Attica region around Athens, and 22 deaths, up from around 1,000-1,500 in previous days.
+On Wednesday, authorities reported 1,913 new cases, about half of them in the Attica region around Athens, and 28 deaths, up from around 1,000-1,500 in previous days.

 Schools are closed and only essential shops operate in Athens, while night curfews restrict movement.